VladimirKalachikhin/netAIS-Signal-K/README.md

 [Русское описание](README.ru-RU.md)
 # netAIS Signal K plugin [![License: CC BY-NC-SA 4.0](screenshots/Cc-by-nc-sa_icon.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en)

-## v.
-0.1
+## version 1.

 Exchange AIS-like messages via the Internet to watch position members of your private group.
 No need for a dedicated server with a real IP address.
-Suitable for fishing, regatta and collective water recreation.
+Suitable for fishing, regatta, collective trips and water recreation.

 ![scheme](screenshots/art.png)
 Software use [TOR](https://en.wikipedia.org/wiki/Tor_(network)) as a communication environment, so it works smoothly via mobile internet and public wi-fi.